Raphaellaucene/InnovationChallengeMarch2025/README.md

 - **Database**: Stores historical data and user inputs for analysis and reporting purposes.
 - **API**: Facilitates communication between the frontend and backend, ensuring seamless data flow and processing.

+For a detailed overview of the system architecture, please refer to the [Architecture Documentation](./Arch.md).

 ## Approach

 The approach to developing the ROI Calculator involved several key steps: